Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Introduction and Related Work

 As the number of users of wireless technology continues to grow exponentially, the scaling behavior of wireless networks has been of wide interest.
 Gupta and Kumar \cite{gupta} pioneered this study within the context of wireless communication networks consisting of source-destination pairs.
 They focus on a random network model where $n$ nodes are distributed independently and uniformly on a unit disk.
 Each node has a randomly chosen destination node and can transmit at $W$ bits per second provided that the interference is sufficiently small.
 Each node can simultaneously serve as a source, a destination, and as a relay for other source-destination pairs.
 It was shown \cite{gupta} that the per-source-destination-pair throughput scales as $\Theta(1/\sqrt{n\log n})$,\footnote{We use the following notation.
 We say $f(n) = O(g(n))$ if there exists $n_0 > 0$ and a constant $M$ such that $|f(n)| \leq M|g(n)|~\forall n \geq n_0$.
 We say $f(n) = o(g(n))$ if for any constant $\epsilon>0$ there exists $n(\epsilon)> 0$ such that $|f(n)| \leq \epsilon|g(n)|~\forall n \geq n(\epsilon)$.
 We say $f(n) = \Omega(g(n))$ if $g(n) = O(f(n))$, and $f(n)=\omega(g(n))$ if $g(n)=o(f(n))$.
 Finally, we say $f(n) = \Theta(g(n))$ if $f(n) = O(g(n))$ and $f(n) = \Omega(g(n))$.} where $n$ is the number of wireless nodes in the network.
-Thus, the throughput of the wireless communication networks scales poorly with the number of users.
-In general, for a static wireless network, the maximum common rate sustainable for all flows in the network scales inversely with the number of hops.
-Subsequent work was devoted to characterizing the tradeoff between throughput and delay~\cite{lin,neely,mobility, elgamal, elgamalC, anycast}.
-In particular, El Gamal et al. \cite{elgamal, elgamalC} study both static and mobile wireless networks, and show that the optimal throughput-delay trade-off for the static wireless network scenario is given by $D(n) = \Theta(nT (n))$, where $T(n)$ and $D(n)$ are the throughput and delay scaling, respectively.
+Subsequent work was devoted to characterizing the tradeoff between throughput and delay~\cite{lin,neely,mobility, elgamal, elgamalC, anycast, towsley,kulkarni}.
+In particular, El Gamal et al. \cite{elgamal, elgamalC} study both static and mobile wireless networks, and {show that the optimal per-node throughput and network delay for the static wireless network scenario are $\lambda(n) = \Theta( 1/(n\sqrt{a(n)}) )$ and $D(n) = \Theta( 1/\sqrt{a(n)} )$, respectively, where $n$ is the number of wireless nodes in the network, and $a(n)$ is the appropriately chosen cell size such that $a(n) = \Omega (\log n/n)$.}

+In \cite{towsley}, Liu et al., extend the ad hoc network model to a hybrid model in which a sparse number of base stations are placed in the wireless network.
+They show that for a hybrid network of $n$ nodes and $m$ base stations, if $m = o(\sqrt{n})$, the benefit of including additional base stations on capacity is insignificant in the order sense.
+However, for $m = \Omega(\sqrt{n})$, the throughput capacity increases linearly with the number of base stations, improving the scaling of the network's performance over the pure ad hoc case.